nsynkde/Tilda/girlpower/Sync/readme.md

 ```

--Reboot Windows after making the change — note that you only need to do this one time.
+- Reboot Windows after making the change — note that you only need to do this one time.

--Download and install one of the supported Linux distros from the Microsoft Store.
+- Download and install one of the supported Linux distros from the Microsoft Store.

--Install the latest Redis version
+- Install the latest Redis version

 ```